kalpesh2001/kalpesh2001.github.io/_services/second.md

 ---
 title: Second service
-description: This is service searches alien by name
+description: This service searches alien by name
 ---
 ## Service name: get_info_by_name
 Service Description: This service returns details about alien by name from the system xyz